yushangrg/Operating-System-Coursework/week2.md

 # Week 2
+Overview

+This week focuses on designing a security baseline and a performance testing methodology for the Linux server.
+Before implementing any security controls, it is essential to plan what will be protected, why it must be protected, and how performance and security will be measured objectively.

+The outcome of this week is a clear, structured plan that will guide all security implementations and performance testing in later weeks.

-## 1. Performance Testing Plan
+1. Performance Testing Plan
+Objective

+The objective of performance testing is to evaluate how the Linux operating system behaves under different workloads while being administered remotely via SSH.
+The testing focuses on CPU usage, memory usage, disk I/O, network performance, and system responsiveness.

 Remote Monitoring Methodology

-The server system runs headless and is accessed only via SSH from the workstation.
-All monitoring and testing will therefore be performed remotely using command-line tools.
+All monitoring will be performed remotely from the workstation system using SSH.
+This reflects real-world server administration practices and ensures compliance with the coursework requirement that the server is managed headlessly.

-Monitoring approach:
+Monitoring Approach

-Monitoring commands will be executed via SSH from the workstation.

-Lightweight CLI tools are used to avoid distorting performance results.
+The following tools will be used to monitor system performance:

-Measurements are captured during:

-Idle baseline

-Active workload execution

-Post-optimisation testing

-Data collection principles:

-Use consistent time intervals

-Record numerical outputs

-Compare results before and after optimisation

-Store results in structured tables

-Performance Metrics to be Collected
-Metric	Tool(s)	Purpose
+Resource Type	Tool(s) Used	Purpose
-CPU usage	top, htop, mpstat	Identify CPU-bound workloads Memory usage	free -h, vmstat	Detect memory pressure and swapping Disk I/O	iostat, df -h	Measure read/write bottlenecks Network	ping, iperf3	Measure latency and throughput Process load	ps, top	Analyse process-level resource usage System uptime	uptime	Verify system stability
+CPU Usage	top, htop, mpstat	Monitor real-time and average CPU load Memory Usage	free -h, vmstat	Analyse RAM and swap utilisation Disk Usage	df -h, iostat	Measure disk space and I/O performance Network Performance	ping, ss, iftop	Measure latency, throughput, and connections System Load	uptime, top	Evaluate load averages over time Testing Stages

-Testing Stages
+Performance testing will be conducted in the following stages:

 Baseline Testing

-No workload running

-Captures idle system state
+Measure system performance immediately after installation with minimal services running.

 Load Testing

-Application or service running

-Measures peak resource usage

-Bottleneck Identification

-Identify CPU, RAM, disk, or network constraints
+Measure performance while running selected applications representing different workload types (CPU, memory, I/O, and network intensive).

 Optimisation Testing

-Apply tuning (e.g. service configuration changes)
+Apply system tuning and configuration improvements, then re-measure performance to quantify improvements.

-Measure quantitative improvement
+Data Collection

+Performance data will be collected manually and via scripts, recorded in tables, and visualised using charts in later weeks.

-## 2. Security Configuration Checklist
+2. Security Configuration Checklist

-This checklist defines the minimum security baseline that the server must meet before being considered production-ready.
+The following checklist defines the minimum security baseline for the Linux server.
+Each control is justified based on common Linux server security best practices.

 SSH Hardening

-Disable root login
+Disable root login over SSH

-Use key-based authentication
+Enforce key-based authentication

 Disable password authentication

-Restrict SSH access to one trusted workstation IP
+Restrict SSH access to a single trusted workstation IP

-Change default SSH configuration settings
+Use a non-default SSH port (where appropriate)

 Firewall Configuration

 Enable firewall (UFW)

-Allow SSH from one specific IP only
+Allow SSH only from the workstation IP

-Deny all other incoming traffic
+Deny all other incoming connections by default

-Log denied connections
+Log dropped packets for audit purposes

-Mandatory Access Control
+Mandatory Access Control (MAC)

-Use AppArmor (Ubuntu default)
+Enable AppArmor (default on Ubuntu Server)

-Ensure enforced mode is enabled
+Ensure profiles are enforced, not in complain mode

-Verify active security profiles
+Monitor AppArmor logs for denied actions

 Automatic Updates

-Enable unattended security upgrades
+Enable unattended security updates

-Ensure critical patches are applied automatically
+Ensure only security patches are installed automatically

-Verify update logs
+Verify update logs regularly

 User Privilege Management

 Create a non-root administrative user

-Use sudo for privilege escalation
+Use sudo for privileged commands

-Remove unnecessary user accounts
+Remove unnecessary users and groups

-Enforce strong password policies
+Apply least privilege principle

 Network Security

-Minimise exposed services

-Disable unused ports
+Disable unused network services

-Verify listening services using ss or netstat
+Verify listening ports using ss or netstat

+Prevent unnecessary external exposure

-## 3. Threat Model
+3. Threat Model

+This threat model identifies realistic threats to the Linux server and documents mitigation strategies aligned with the planned security controls.

 Threat 1: Brute-Force SSH Attacks

 Description:
-Attackers attempt repeated login attempts over SSH to guess credentials.
+Attackers may attempt repeated login attempts to gain unauthorised SSH access.

 Impact:

-Unauthorized system access

-Data compromise

-Full system takeover if root access is obtained

-Mitigation Strategies:
+Compromise of the server, data theft, or system misuse.

+Mitigation:

 Key-based SSH authentication

-Disable password authentication
+Password authentication disabled

-Use firewall IP restrictions

-Implement fail2ban (later phase)
+Firewall rules restricting SSH access

+Fail2ban (implemented in later weeks)

 Threat 2: Privilege Escalation

 Description:
-An attacker gains access to a low-privileged user account and escalates privileges.
+A compromised user account could attempt to gain root privileges.

 Impact:

-Root-level compromise

-Modification of system files

-Persistence mechanisms installed

-Mitigation Strategies:

-Principle of least privilege
+Full system compromise and loss of control.

+Mitigation:

+Use of non-root user accounts

 Controlled sudo access

-Mandatory access control (AppArmor)
+Mandatory Access Control (AppArmor)

-Regular auditing of users and permissions
+Regular auditing of user privileges

-Threat 3: Unpatched Vulnerabilities
+Threat 3: Unauthorised Network Access

 Description:
-Outdated packages contain known security vulnerabilities.
+Open ports or unnecessary services may expose the server to network-based attacks.

 Impact:

-Remote code execution
+Remote exploitation of services or denial-of-service attacks.

+Mitigation:

+Firewall with default deny rules

-Denial of service
+Minimal service installation

-Exploitation of known CVEs

-Mitigation Strategies:

-Automatic security updates

-Regular system updates

-Vulnerability scanning
+Regular port scanning and service review

+Reflection

+This week highlighted the importance of planning before implementation.
+By defining a security baseline and performance testing methodology early, later configuration decisions can be evaluated objectively rather than subjectively.

+The threat modelling exercise reinforced how common attacks exploit weak authentication, excessive privileges, and poor network controls.
+Designing mitigations in advance ensures that security controls are implemented systematically rather than reactively.